kineticstoolkit/kineticstoolkit/doc/index.rst

 using ktk or are planning to be, you are warmly invited to contact me, first to say Hello :-), and so that I can warn you before doing major, possibly breaking changes.
 Also remind that I develop ktk mainly for my lab and I have limited resources for troubleshooting.
-You can however ask your questions_ and if I can answer, I'll do.
+You can however ask your questions and submit bugs or feature requests on `ktk's github issue tracker`_.
+If I can answer, I'll do.

+.. _`ktk's github issue tracker`: https://github.com/felixchenier/kineticstoolkit/issues

 Development version